Medical Malpractice Counsel

 • Medication errors causing reduced blood flow to the brain.

-• Medication error causing clots to form in the brain.
+• Medication errors causing clots to form in the brain.

-• Venous thromboemboli (DVT) traveling through the heart and into the brain.
+• Venous thromboembolism (DVT) traveling through the heart and into the brain.

-• Cardiac tamponade reducing blood flow to the brain.
+• Cardiac tamponade that reduces blood flow to the brain.

 Negligence of Providers to Prevent Stroke.